Sir John Wentworth, 1st Baronet, of Gosfield

 Sir John Wentworth, 1st Baronet (c.
-1583 – October 1631), of Gosfield, was an English aristocrat.
+1583 – October 1631), of Gosfield, Essex, was an English aristocrat.

 Early life

 He was the eldest of two sons born of John Wentworth of Gosfield Hall, and the former Cicely Unton.
 His sister, Anne Wentworth, was the wife of Sir Edward Gostwick, 2nd Baronet.
 His father was High Sheriff of Essex and MP for Essex and for Wootton Bassett.
 After his father's death in 1613, his mother married Sir Edward Hoby before her death in 1618.

 His paternal grandparents were Sir John Wentworth of Horkesley and Gosfield and Elizabeth Heydon (a daughter of Sir Christopher Heydon).
 His maternal grandparents were Sir Edward Unton and Lady Anne Seymour (the widow of John Dudley, 2nd Earl of Warwick and daughter of Edward Seymour, 1st Duke of Somerset).
 His uncle was Sir Henry Unton, English Ambassador to King Henry IV of France.

 Career

 Wentworth was created baronet Wentworth, of Gosfield, in the baronetage of England on 29 June 1611.

 Upon his father's death in 1613, he was left "a splendid inheritance", but reportedly "ruined the family through extravagance."